garethr/puppet-module-skeleton/README.md

 * `rake lint` - checks against the puppet style guide
 * `rake syntax` - to check your have valid puppet and erb syntax

-You can run the tests in real time while modifying the source code, just run the following command and the tests will run each time you have changed a file in the manifests folder:

-	guard

 ## Thanks

 The trick used in the installation above, and a few other bits came from